Human Keys – How They Work and Why They’re the Future of Secure Digital Identity

 Human Keys are a novel concept introduced by Holonym Foundation that allow users to generate secure private keys using familiar, human-friendly inputs.
 Unlike traditional private keys, which are typically generated from random seed phrases, Human Keys derive their security from inputs that users already know and use regularly, such as passwords, email addresses, or biometric data.

 The key innovation behind Human Keys is their ability to transform these low-entropy inputs into high-entropy private keys that are resistant to brute force attacks.
-This is achieved through advanced cryptographic techniques like the threshold Verifiable Oblivious Pseudorandom Function (tVOPRF) used in Holonym’s Mishti Network.
+This is achieved through an advanced cryptographic techniques threshold Verifiable Oblivious Pseudorandom Function (tVOPRF) used in Holonym’s Mishti Network.
 This approach makes key management more intuitive for users while maintaining the high level of security required for interaction and self custody of digital assets and identities.

 Entropy Secures Private Keys